Homogenization theory of random walks among deterministic conductances: Extensions and open problems

 \begin{conjecture} Let~$d\ge2$ and $p,q>d/2$ be such that $1/p+1/q<2/d$.
 Then an IIP holds for random walk among long-range conductance configurations $\{\cc(x,y)=\cc(y,x)\colon x,y\in\Z^d\}$ that are averaging and ergodic (in spirit of Definitions~\ref{def-1.2} and~\ref{def-1.4}) and obey

 and

 Here $E(\Lambda)$ is the set of nearest-neighbor edges incident with~$\Lambda$.
 (We require nearest-neighbor conductances to be strictly positive.) \end{conjecture}

 We find this worthwhile because the setting includes models of long-range percolation (superimposed on already connected~$\Z^d$).
 However, unlike the stochastic setting, the above allows for zero-density modifications of the environment and so, in particular, for spatially inhomogeneous truncation of long jumps.
-Our hope is that this may perhaps help us eventually overcome the obstructions posed by the lack of everywhere sublinearity of the corrector; cf~\cite[Theorem 2.5]{BCKW}.
+This matters in light of the obstructions posed by the lack of everywhere sublinearity of the corrector (cf~\cite[Theorem 2.5]{BCKW}) which prevent us from addressing the full range of long-range percolation models in which an IIP is expected to hold.

 Another area where our approach should be applicable are continuous time random walks in time dependent environments.
 This particularly concerns the variable-speed model with the generator

 where $t\mapsto a_t(e)$ is, for each edge~$e$, a positive function on~$\R$.
 Here the work of Andres~\cite{A14} and later Andres, Chiarini, Deuschel and Slowik~\cite{ACDS18} shows that an IIP holds for a.e.\ sample from a space-time ergodic random environment subject to a variant of the $p$,$q$-condition.
 We take a bold step and pose: